Unified Water Study: Long Island Sound Embayment Research

 Huntington-Northport Bay Complex

 The Unified Water Study: Long Island Sound Embayment Research (UWS) is a water quality monitoring protocol designed to be used by many different groups on Long Island Sound in a coordinated effort to collect comparable data on the health of our bays and harbors.
-Cornell Cooperative Extension of Suffolk County (CCE) Marine Program will be one of the monitoring groups implementing this study in 2017.
-Please join us to participate in this educational experience!
+Cornell Cooperative Extension of Suffolk County (CCE) Marine Program is one of the monitoring groups implementing this study.

 The resulting Unified Water Study (UWS) is designed to measure human impact on, and the relative health of, the bays and harbors of Long Island Sound.
 The findings will further our understanding of the Sound and inform and support our actions to preserve and protect it.